medatechnology/simplehttp/framework/fiber/README.md

-# MedaHTTP
+# SimpleHTTP

-MedaHTTP is a flexible HTTP handler interface for Go that provides a unified abstraction layer for multiple web frameworks.
+SimpleHTTP is a flexible HTTP handler interface for Go that provides a unified abstraction layer for multiple web frameworks.
 It allows you to write web applications that can seamlessly switch between different web framework implementations (Fiber, Echo, Gin, etc.) without changing your application code.

 ## Features